Click here for a FREE pre-auction evaluation of your pieces!

 When will the print catalog be ready?

-Our printed catalog--a spiral-bound, full-color, approximately 50-60 page book--is one of the very best references on American stoneware and redware you can buy today, and our general antiques catalogs are just as well-produced.
+Our printed catalog--a spiral-bound, full-color, approximately 50-60 page book--is one of the very best references on American stoneware and redware you can buy today.
 We always try to mail the catalog about two weeks before auction day, but sometimes we don't achieve this goal, particularly if we receive a lot of last-minute consignments.

 How do I buy a copy of your catalog?